eqNj/eqN-PD2-Filter/README.md

 Normal and exceptional magic class items are hidden unless specifically great for crafting.

-Normal and exceptional rare items are hidden, with exceptions for: Gloves, boots, belts, ethereal weapons, bows, grim shields, mage plates, circlets, and all class items.
+Normal and exceptional rare items are hidden, with exceptions for: Gloves, Boots, Belts, Ethereal Weapons, Bows, Grim Shields, Mage Plates, Circlets, and all class items.

 Only high/mid-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.